Think of a local issue that's important to you and create a piece of work that uses the power of story to engage your audience.

 Juror

 Cruz Angeles is an award-winning Film & TV director.
-His work includes multiple documentary segments for television, including the Peabody Award winning ESPN “30 for 30” documentary, FERNANDO NATION.
-His feature length narrative, DON’T LET ME DROWN, debuted in competition for the Grand Jury Prize at the 2009 Sundance Film Festival.
+His work includes multiple documentary segments for television, including the Peabody Award winning ESPN “30 for 30” documentary, Fernando Nation and several episodes of the Emmy Award winning series A Crime to Remember.
+His feature length narrative, Don't Let Me Drown, debuted in competition for the Grand Jury Prize at the 2009 Sundance Film Festival.
 The Hollywood Reporter named the film "one of the best film portraits yet of New York City in the aftermath of 9/11."
-Cruz is a Sundance Institute Screenwriting and Directing Fellow. more...
+Cruz is a Sundance Institute Screenwriting and Directing Fellow, a recipient of the NHK/Sundance International Filmmakers Award and a United States Artists Fellow.
+His latest film, Valiant, is an NHL Original Films documentary about the greatest expansion team in U.S. sports history and how they captured the heart of a community in the wake of tragedy.

 Juror

-Michael Camerini shoots, directs and produces films and documentary series that travel across geographical and subject areas as diverse as women's rights and social change in India.
+Michael Camerini shoots, directs and produces films and documentary series that travel across geographical and subject areas as diverse as women's rights and social change in India, artists both famous and not yet so, and the struggle to balance religious and cultural identity with mainstream values in the United States.
 His approach to filmmaking is notable for a camera technique that is fluid and non-intrusive, and a style of filming that encourages extraordinary access, as people tell their own stories, whatever the cultural context.
-Notable titles include BORN AGAIN, KAMALA AND RAJI, WELL-FOUNDED FEAR (2000) and the 10-part documentary feature series HOW DEMOCRACY WORKS NOW (2013) and NIGER: TALES of RESILIENCE (2016). more...
+An interest in what it means to be a foreigner is the unifying theme in his work.
+Notable titles include Born Again, Kamalaand Raji, Well-Founded Fear (2000) and the 10-part documentary feature series How Democracy Works Now (2013) and Niger: Tales of Resilience (2016).
+His production company with Shari Robertson, The Epidavros Project, is located in New York City.

 Juror